emilk/egui/README.md

 On Fedora Rawhide you need to run:

-`dnf install clang clang-devel clang-tools-extra libxkbcommon-devel pkg-config openssl-devel libxcb-devel`
+`dnf install clang clang-devel clang-tools-extra libxkbcommon-devel pkg-config openssl-devel libxcb-devel gtk3-devel atk`

 **NOTE**: This is just for the demo app - egui itself is completely platform agnostic!